2014 Penn Quakers football team

+Background

+The team finished the season 2–8 overall 2–5 in Ivy League play to place sixth, and averaged 6,982 fans per game.

 On April 22, head coach Bagnoli announced his intentions to retire at the end of the 2014 season.
 He finished at Penn with a 23-year record of 234–99.
 However, on February 23, Bagnoli accepted the head coaching position at Ivy League rival Columbia.